Environmental, Social, Health and Safety (ESHS)

-Socioeconomic assessments are forming part of intec’s core activities.
+Socioeconomic assessments form part of intec’s core activities.
 The relevant services include social due diligence, identification of project affected people (PAP), census surveys of PAPs, assessment of social impacts, preparation, implementation of livelihood restoration frameworks (LRF) and resettlement action plans (RAP), stakeholder engagement and grievance mechanisms, gender studies.

-At intec, we pay particular attention to understanding and respecting local culture and specificities, and building this respect in project planning.
-At the same time, we are particularly sensitive in supporting human rights, gender equality and the rights of vulnerable and marginalised people; values that also form the core of social policies of our international project sponsors.
+At intec, we pay particular attention to understanding and respecting local cultural specificities.
+This is built into all project planning.
+At the same time, we are particularly sensitive in supporting human rights, gender equality and the rights of vulnerable and marginalised people; values that also form the core of international project sponsors’ social policies.

-At intec, Health & Safety considerations are an integral project component at two levels: Occupational health and safety during project preparation and construction as well as community health and safety during construction and operation.
-H&S impact assessment and mitigation measures are integrated into ESIA studies while we develop health and safety plans and we supervise their effective implementation during construction.
+At intec, Health & Safety considerations are an integral project component at two levels: Occupational health and safety during project preparation and construction, as well as community health and safety during construction and operation.
+H&S impact assessment and mitigation measures are integrated into ESIA studies while we develop health and safety plans.
+We then supervise their effective implementation during construction.

-Our strong practical background and experience on the ground helps us to understand how projects are implemented and allows us to identify and assess hazards to occupational health and safety.
+Our strong practical background and experience on the ground helps us to understand how projects are implemented.
+It also allows us to identify and assess hazards to occupational health and safety.
 This often involves working in harsh climatic conditions and difficult terrains requiring innovative technical solutions.
 Through careful planning, we help our clients reduce accident and incident rates, achieve their H&S targets and minimise impacts on the human environment.

 H&S of the local communities in our project areas is of paramount importance.
-Through stakeholder engagement and participatory planning, we are able to duly assess project - induced hazards to local people – ranging from atmospheric pollution and noise to traffic, labour influx and exposure to sexual transmittal diseases (STDs) – and install culturally appropriate preventive and mitigation measures to address them.
-During construction supervision, we are there to oversee that project planning is realised on the ground.
+Through stakeholder engagement and participatory planning, we are able to duly assess project - induced hazards to local people – ranging from atmospheric pollution and noise to traffic, labour influx and exposure to sexually transmitted diseases (STDs) – and install culturally-appropriate preventive and mitigation measures to address them.
+During construction supervision, we are there in person to oversee that project planning is realised.

 At intec, we believe that technology, management insight and corporate practices must go hand in hand to unlock the full business value of sustainability.
 Our services focus on helping clients and other project stakeholders to integrate sustainability into their core business decision-making processes and culture.

 intec works with its clients in assessing their capacity with respect to ESHS dimensions of their project design, construction and operation.
-As appropriate, we develop and implement capacity strengthening programmes targeting to improving their institutional strengthening and capacity building on all aspects of environment, social, health and safety, tailored to their specific needs and taking in due consideration cultural specificities and operational constraints.
+As appropriate, we develop and implement capacity-strengthening programmes aiming to improving their institutional strengthening and capacity building on all aspects of environment, social, health and safety.
+These programmes are tailored to their specific needs and taking into consideration cultural specificities and operational constraints.